-- Proceedings under this procedure may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.
+- Proceedings under this procedure may be carried out prior to, simultaneously with, or following civil or criminal proceedings offcampus.
 The procedural rights afforded to students may be waived by the student.
-The Chief Student Services Officer or designee shall receive all allegations of student misconduct, investigate the complaints, including meeting with the student to give them the opportunity to respond to the allegations of misconduct.
-If the allegations of misconduct are discrimination and/or harassment based on Federal or State Civil Rights Laws, the College will investigate those incidents through the Civil Rights Grievance and Investigation Process, System President's Procedure (SP) 4-31a. - Once the investigation is complete, either through this process or the Civil Rights Grievance and Investigation process, the Chief Student Services Officer or designee shall render a decision.
-The Chief Student Services Officer or designee may decide that the charges can be disposed of administratively by mutual consent of the parties involved.
-If an administrative resolution is not achieved, the Chief Student Services Officer or designee shall issue a decision determining whether the alleged conduct occurred; whether the conduct violated the Student Code of Conduct or other College procedures; and impose a sanction(s) as appropriate.
-The student shall receive written notice of the decision and be advised of their right to appeal the decision, subject to the grounds below, by filing a written appeal with the Chief Student Services Officer or designee within seven (7) days of service of the decision.
+The Vice President of Student Success or designee shall receive all allegations of student misconduct, investigate the complaints, including meeting with the student to give them the opportunity to respond to the allegations of misconduct.
+If the allegations of misconduct are discrimination and/or harassment based on Federal or State Civil Rights Laws, the College will investigate those incidents through the Civil Rights Grievance and Investigation Process, System President's Procedure (SP) 4-31a. - Once the investigation is complete, either through this process or the Civil Rights Grievance and investigation process, the Vice President of Student Success or designee shall render a decision.
+The Vice President of Student Success or designee may decide that the charges can be disposed of administratively by mutual consent of the parties involved.
+If an administrative resolution is not achieved, the Vice President of Student Success or designee shall issue a decision determining whether the alleged conduct occurred; whether the conduct violated the Student Code of Conduct or other College procedures and impose a sanction(s) as appropriate.
+The student shall receive written notice of the decision and be advised of their right to appeal the decision, subject to the grounds below, by filing a written appeal with the Vice President of Student Success or designee within seven (7) days of service of the decision.

-In the event of an appeal, the Chief Student Services Officer or designee shall give written notice to the other party (e.g., if the accused student appeals, the appeal is shared with the complainant who may also wish to file a response); the Chief Student Services Officer or designee will then draft a response memorandum (also shared with all parties).
+In the event of an appeal, the Vice President of Student Success or designee shall give written notice to the other party (e.g., if the accused student appeals, the appeal is shared with the complainant who may also wish to file a response); the Vice President of Student Success or designee will then draft a response memorandum (also shared with all parties).
 All appeals and responses are forwarded to the appeals officer or committee for initial review to determine if the appeal meets the limited grounds and is timely.

-Alcoholic Beverages - Sale, Serving, and Consumption:
+Alcoholic Beverages - Sale, Serving, and Consumption